Public transport in Auckland

 Public transport in Auckland comprises a network of bus, train, and ferry services that operate across New Zealand’s largest metropolitan area.
-Services are coordinated by Auckland Transport (AT) under the AT Metro brand, with Britomart station serving as the city’s main hub.
+Services are coordinated by Auckland Transport (AT) under the AT and AT Metro brands, with Waitematā station serving as the city’s main hub.

 Historically, Auckland had one of the country’s most extensive tram systems, but investment in motorways and the dismantling of trams in the mid‑20th century led to a sharp decline in public transport use.
 By the 1990s, patronage had fallen to some of the lowest levels among comparable cities.

 Since the early 2000s, major projects such as the Northern Busway, the electrification of the rail network, and the introduction of the AT HOP card have supported a sustained recovery in ridership.
 A region‑wide redesign of bus routes in the 2010s further improved access to frequent services.

 Ongoing and planned initiatives, including the City Rail Link and the Eastern Busway, aim to expand capacity and provide faster, more reliable connections as Auckland continues to grow.